Taimur-Shabbir/salary-prediction/README.md

 - Linear SVM
 - Gradient Boosting Regressor

+I chose these models because they contain a good mix of model complexity, ranging from the simple with Linear Regression to the more complex for the ensemble method of GB Regressor.

 # Results

 The best performing model was Polynomial Regression, which resulted in an MSE of 354 units.
 This is a 74.1% improvement over the baseline model MSE of 1367.12